kennitochang/kennitochang.github.io/_posts/en/2022-02-22-jyutping-tone-marks.md

 |-|-|
 | | |

-A discussion of Cantonese tones and a rationale for choosing these tone marks is given in the Appendices.
-In future versions, I hope to allow users to select their own tone marks if they wish.
+A discussion of Cantonese tones and a rationale for choosing these tone marks is given in the Appendix.
+In future versions of the browser extension, I hope to allow users to select their own tone marks if they wish.

 ## Download Link
 - [Download for Firefox](https://addons.mozilla.org/en-US/firefox/addon/inject-jyutping-diacritics/)